Downs Law Firm, P.C.

-Unfortunately, many people who turn 50 start thinking now is the time to retire early, go on extravagant vacations or buy themselves big ticket items that they’ve always wanted.
-A better approach: consider this a time to make the most of your income, keep saving for retirement and stay on a steady course.
+Unfortunately, many people who turn 50 start thinking now is the time to retire early, go on extravagant vacations, or buy themselves big-ticket items that they’ve always wanted.
+A better approach is to consider this a time to make the most of your income, keep saving for retirement, and stay on a steady course.

 Use the catch-up options available to you.
 The federal government knows that many people don’t have the means or the motivation to save for retirement until later in their careers.
 That’s why there are several provisions in the tax laws that let you catch up, once you reach 50.

-- You can put away an additional $1,000 above the annual contribution limit to an IRA.
+• You can add an additional $1,000 above the annual contribution limit to an IRA.

 If you’ve got the cash to spare, these are great opportunities.